 The truth about why and how fast your hair grows isn’t quite so cut and dry.
-Regardless of when or how you shave, your facial hair will always grow at approximately the same rate: about one quarter-inch per month.
-In fact, while your body does have ways of governing the maximum length of different types of body hair, all of your hair — and our hair, and everyone’s hair — grows at the same one quarter-inch per month rate no matter how often it is trimmed.
+Regardless of when or how you shave, your facial hair will always grow at approximately the same rate: about one-quarter-inch per month.
+In fact, while your body does have ways of governing the maximum length of different types of body hair, all of your hair — and our hair, and everyone’s hair — grows at roughly the same rate no matter how often it is trimmed.

-Optical illusion plays no small role in the long life of the shave-your-way-to-thicker-hair myth, either.
-The individual strands of your hair are tapered on the ends, and when you shave them —effectively sheering all of those tapered strands into flat ends, they look thicker to the naked eye.
-Combine that with the fact that you are constantly naturally shedding hair from your beard, and the short, densely-concentrated dots on your freshly shaved face can appear thicker than the beard from whence they came.
+Optical illusion plays no small role in the long life of the shave-your-way-to-thicker-hair myth.
+The individual strands of your hair are tapered on the ends, and when you shave them —effectively sheering all of those tapered strands into flat ends — they look thicker to the naked eye.
+Combine that with the fact that you are constantly naturally shedding hair from your beard and the short, densely-concentrated dots on your freshly shaved face can appear thicker than the beard from whence they came.

-So, right about now you might be thinking: ‘Great…. you’ve told me what won’t help my beard growth, so what will?’
-Well, you’re in luck bud, because we’ve done all the research for you, and here are a few things you can do to help your beard become more in touch with its robust side:
+Right about now you might be thinking, “Grea … you’ve told me what won’t help my beard growth, so what will?”
+Well, you’re in luck bud, because we’ve done the research for you.
+Here are a few things you can do to help your beard become more in touch with its robust side:

-Don’t Shy Away From Pampering Your Face Fuzz: A smooth, fluffy beard is a thing of pure beauty, but let’s get real for a second: even the most well-maintained beard lives a pretty rugged, raunchy life.
+A smooth, fluffy beard is a thing of pure beauty, but let’s get real for a second: Even the most well-maintained beard lives a pretty rugged, raunchy life.
 Besides acting as a loyal crumb-catcher (even when you wish it wouldn’t), your beard sits proudly on your jaw soaking in all the sunlight, dust, dirt, heat, cold, spittle, and every other element you encounter in your day-to-day life.
 You probably wouldn’t ignore taking care of the hair on your head or the sensitive skin on your face, so why should your facial hair be any different?
-If you really want to upgrade your chin curtain, there’s just no way around it: you need to care for it properly.
+If you really want to upgrade your chin curtain, there’s just no way around it: You need to care for it properly.

-Beard oils are loaded with ingredients that condition your beard, protect the skin underneath, and leave you looking downright classy.
+Beard oils are loaded with ingredients that condition your beard, protect the skin underneath, and leave you looking downright classy (and we’ve got a list of the best here).
 If you live in a particularly cold or dry environment, it’s a good idea to upgrade from beard oil to beard balm, which typically contains beeswax for extra conditioning and protection.
 Keeping your beard squeaky clean helps the hair stay strong and healthy, so you’d be wise to use a beard shampoo to freshen up between showers.
 If you’re a ramblin’ man, consider picking up some beard wipes to keep those whiskers tidy while you’re on the go.

 While improving your beard may not be as easy as a quick shave, these tips and a little TLC will improve the health of your facial hair and have you on your way from dud to DaVinci in no time.